mvmd-org/mvmd-site/AI_rewrite.md

 **Implications for Future Documentation**:
 - New standards should follow the simplified naming pattern
 - New section additions should maintain the established naming conventions
-- Future validation checks should verify both document titles and sidebar labels match
+- Future validation checks must verify both document titles and sidebar labels match
+- All file moves must be accompanied by comprehensive reference updates
 - Server must be restarted properly after navigation changes to ensure changes are visible

-#### Step 9: Final Consistency Check
+#### Step 9: Final Consistency Check [IN PROGRESS] [NEXT]
 **Prompt**: "Perform a final review of all modified documents for consistency with the style guide.
 Focus specifically on terminology, heading structure, and code formatting, making only necessary corrections to ensure compliance.

 Use the complete 'Documentation Issues Log' from all previous phases as a checklist.
 After the final review, create a summary report that includes: